pcfreak30/skyd/modules/renter/contractor/README.md

   subsystem](#allowance-subsystem) when setting the allowance to stop and restart contract maintenance with the new allowance settings in place.

+### Outbound Complexities
+- `managedInitRecoveryScan` in the [Recovery subsystem](#recovery-subsystem) is called to scan blocks for recoverable contracts.
+- `save` is called to persist the contractor whenever the `Contractor's` state is updated during maintenance.
+- Funds established by the [Allowance subsystem](#allowance-subsystem) are used and deducted appropriately during maintenance to form and renew contracts.

 ## Recovery Subsystem